geohackweek/cloud/_episodes/02-aws_geoserver.md

 ### AMIs
 The good thing about setting your server up on the cloud is that you can easily create machine images!
 A machine image is a replica of your root applications and snapshots of your volumes (i.e. data).
 Caveat: You need to set up snapshots and there's a small associated cost.
 You can easily share your Geoserver setup with collaborators.

-### If you'relazy...
+### And if you're lazy...
 I have an AMI created with Geoserver installed - I'll share.

 ### Ways to save $$$
 1. You may not actually need 8TB of storage space!
-Don't be a data hog.
+Don't be a data hog. s3 buckets can easily be plugged in anywhere!
 2. Turn off your EC2 machine if you're not using it!